-- a.
-Section 20042 (One-Year Final Compensation). - b.
-Section 20903 (Two Years Additional Service Credit). - c.
-Section 21574 (Fourth Level of 1959 Survivor Benefits.
-In addition to funding the employer cost of the survivor benefits, the City shall contribute a maximum of \$2.00 per month per employee as and for the member's contribution for funding of this benefit). - d.
-Section 21024 (Military Service Credit as Public Service).
+- A. Section 20042 (One (1) Year Final Compensation). - B. Section 20903 (Two (2) Years Additional Service Credit). - C. Section 21574 (Fourth Level of 1959 Survivor Benefits).
+In addition to funding the employer cost of the survivor benefits, the City shall contribute a maximum of two dollars (\$2.00) per month per employee as and for the member's contribution for funding of this benefit. - D. Section 21024 (Military Service Credit as Public Service).

-Effective the first full pay period after July 1, 2012 the City's contribution towards the local miscellaneous member's contribution will be zero percent of reportable earnings, and each local miscellaneous member's contribution shall be 8% of the individual member's reportable earnings.
+Effective the first full pay period after July 1, 2012, the City's contribution towards the local miscellaneous member's contribution will be zero percent (0%) of reportable earnings, and each local miscellaneous member's contribution shall be eight percent (8%) of the individual member's reportable earnings.

-Employees hired by the City on or after January 1, 2013, who qualify as "new members" as that term is defined in the Public Employee Pension Reform Act (AB 340) shall be subject to the Act including but not limited to:
+Employees hired by the City on or after January 1, 2013, who qualify as "new members" as that term is defined in the Public Employee Pension Reform Act (AB 340), shall be subject to the Act including but not limited to:

-- a.
-2% at 62 retirement formula - Pension benefit is based on the highest annual final compensation during a consecutive 36-month period. - c.
-PERS contribution of 50% of the PERS "normal cost" as that term is defined in the Act.
+- A. Two percent at sixty-two (2% @ 62) retirement formula - B. Pension benefit is based on the highest annual final compensation during a consecutive thirty-six (36) month period. - C. PERS contribution of fifty percent (50%) of the PERS "normal cost" as that term is defined in the Act.

-In addition to paying the full CalPERS member contribution, each employee covered by the CalPERS 2.7% @ 55 full retirement formula shall, effective the first full pay period after July 1, 2015, pay one percent of reportable earnings by payroll deduction as cost sharing of the City's normal costs pursuant to Government Code section 20516 (f).
+In addition to paying the full CalPERS member contribution, each employee covered by the CalPERS two percent at fifty-five (2.7% @ 55) full retirement formula shall, effective the first full pay period after July 1, 2015, pay one percent (1%) of reportable earnings by payroll deduction as cost sharing of the City's normal costs pursuant to Government Code section 20516 (f).